NIFTy-PPL/NIFTy/docs/source/dev/index.rst

     pip3 install --user .

 For a installation in editable mode add a `-e` to the last command.
-Information for the installation of optional dependecies you can find :doc:`here.<../user/installation>`
+Information for requirements and the installation of optional dependecies you can find :doc:`here.<../user/installation>`

 Build the documentation
 -----------------------